joshm1243/LGIR-Project/README.md

-# Leightweight Graphical Interface for Robotics Project
+# Leightweight Graphical Interface for Robotics